javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/06-function-object/article.md

 };
 ```

-The problem with that code is that `sayHi` may change in the outer code.
+The problem with this code is that `sayHi` may change in the outer code.
 If the function gets assigned to another variable instead, the code will start to give errors:

 ```js run
 let sayHi = function(who) {